jingchen-biomodel/cent-ploidy-evo/README.md

 Figures S6 and S7 are generated in their respective codes, which are found in the Sensitivity Analysis folder.

 **Raw data:**
-Contains the individual output files of each Bayesian Inference run.
+Contains the individual output files of each Bayesian Inference run, as well as Genetic algorithm outputs, Sobol analysis outputs, and post-processed inference outputs.

 **References**